Here in Central Florida, we’re known for sun. (All the more reason we appreciate shade.)

 It also has better disease and insect resistance than other St. Augustine varieties.

-Another Grass for Shaded Areas: Zoysia Palisades
+Another Shade-tolerant Grass for Florida: Zoysia Palisades

 Shade has its advantages.